azartheen/bar9.github.io/content/blog/2018-04-27-The early bird catches the worm but the second mouse gets the cheese.md

 ---

 We are living in the information age; the frequency of new technologies popping up is astounding.
-The "new stuff" is always better it seems, and if you're not catching up you're old fashioned.
+The "new stuff" is always better it seems, and if you're not catching up, state of the art can become pointless quickly.

-In software development this is true as well.
+In software engineering this is especially true.
 But is wise to always chase after the shiny new?
-X reasons why maybe not:
+Here are 3 reasons why maybe not:

+## 1. The first 80% percent is the easy part
+* migrations

+## 2. The future has always looked bright
+* Remember _2001 a space odyssey_?
+For half a century, new technologies have been claiming to be revolutionary, to help us _take the next step_, maybe even do the programming for us one day.
+This has not happened so far, and through the perception of sofware customers, applications have probably taken incremental steps, but never the exponential improvements as expected.

+## 1. Don't be the guinea pig

+> Yes, there are two paths you can go by, but in the long run, there's still time to change the road you're on

+From the lyrics of 'Stairway to heaven' by Led Zeppelin

 * Test coverage